Consider These 7 Things Before You Invest

 Novice investors need to keep their long-term goals in mind when starting their portfolios.

 Investing and planning for the future can be a daunting task.
-There are so many factors to consider in creating and managing your portfolio and you may find it difficult to find a financial professional you trust for unbiased advice.
+There are so many factors to consider in creating and managing your portfolio and you may find it difficult to find a financial professional you trust for advice.
 That’s why Monument, as an independent registered investment advisor unconstrained by any large corporate agenda, has prepared this list of considerations to help prepare you to make investment decisions and facilitate a conversation with a financial advisor.
 Be sure to read this before you invest!

 Things to consider before you invest: